Information

 Preprint

 Quantum Unique Ergodicity for Cayley graphs of quasirandom groups.
-Michael Magee and Joe Thomas
+Michael Magee, Joe Thomas, and Yufei Zhao

 Extension of Alon's and Friedman's conjectures to Schottky surfaces.
 Michael Magee and Frédéric Naud